Abraham Yachini: Works

 Notwithstanding his activity in this direction, he found time for literary work, which is of such merit that, had it not been for the deceptions he practised, it would have secured him an honorable place among the Jewish scholars of his time.
 He is the author of one hundred and fifty psalms (composed in imitation of those in the Bible), which appeared under the title Hod Malkut (Glory of the Kingdom), Constantinople, 1655.
 He also wrote Eshel Abraham (Abraham's Oak), a collection of sermons, and Tosefet Merubbah (Additions to Additions), a commentary upon the Tosefta, and responsa.
 At the request of the Dutch scholar and bibliophile Levinus Warner, whom he knew personally and for whom he copied many Karaite Jewish manuscripts, he composed a work on the genealogy of the patriarch Abraham, which is still preserved in the Warner collection at Leiden.
-From a Hebrew letter of Yachini to Warner it is learned that the former was in favor with the Dutch minister at the Turkish court, and it must be stated to the credit of Yachini that he used his influence in behalf of strangers.
+From a Hebrew letter of Yakhini to Warner, it is learned that the former favoured the Dutch minister at the Ottoman court, and it must be stated to the credit of Yakhini that he used his influence on behalf of strangers.

-Among the Krymchaks (Crimean Jews), Yachini is still a name to conjure with.
+Among the Krymchaks, the Jews of Crimea, Yakhini is still a name to conjure with.
 At their prayers in memory of Israel's great dead, his name is mentioned with special solemnity.